Hirmetrium/horusheresy-list-builder/README.md

 ## To Do:
 - Finish clean-up of original code-base to make specific to HH:
-  - Fix Static-resources
-  - Leader functionality
+  - Remove redundant "leader" functionality
+  - Fix Legacy ribbon
   - Adapting of heroes/warbands into detachments
   - Fix unit/model/slot calculator function for metadata
   - Fix Warnings
-  - Fix special rules displays
-  - Fix upversioning/changelog
   - Fix Options:
 	- Lists to be multi-selection
 	- Display to not take up so much space (two columns?)
 	- Fix multi-model / sergeant only weapon choices
-- Builder:
+- Builder / UI:
   - Redesign Unit Cards to use minimum and maximum squad quantities when adding units by default
   - Prevent adding multiple units per slot
   - Add profile data and profile cards (significant work, may need parsing with AI, or collaboration with Data guys)
   - Add Validation for detachments
   - add unit types to unit slots in builder UI
-  - update "warrior" to "slot"
-  - update "hero" to "detachment"
-  - update "warband" to ??
-  - move warband_size into data model so its per detachment
-  - Remove detachment from name and into unit type for cleaner UI
 - Detachments:
   - Design, create and build new data functionality for detachment data object to manage slots across detachments
   - Potentially can update army-list-restrictions on heroes into detachment restrictions (will be necessary for each individual faction/army)